How Match Play Works

 Match Flow

-Find an Opponent
+Pick a Deck & Find an Opponent

 Check In

 Once matched, both players must check in within the time limit to confirm they're ready to play.
+As soon as both have checked in, each player's deck list is revealed to the other.

 Play Your Match